sides moroccan

 Spicier: Add more cayenne or a minced fresh chile.

-Herb-Forward: Use more cilantro and less parsley for a bolder, more assertive sauce.
+Herb-forward: Use more cilantro and less parsley for a stronger sauce.

 Milder: Reduce the cayenne and use sweet paprika instead of smoked.